bufas/headphoneparty/README.md

 python autosim.py
 ```
 The log files are stored in a folder called `logs`.
 Note that the automatically gathered statistics include non-protocol errors in the success rates.

+## Automatic deployment
+Using spur (python2) we made a script `distributePeers.py` which will automatically starts peers onto different hosts.
+Due to privileges we could not install required libraries onto freshhorse machines, and therefore we have not been able to test if the script works.